 - Labs and quizzes can only be completed in a staffed lab.
-Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - There will be no makeups allowed.
-You will not be permitted to attend another lab section to makeup a missed lab.
+Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab.

-You cannot perform the qualitative analysis practical without having completed all prior required qualitative analysis labs.
+You cannot perform the qualitative analysis general unknown without having completed all prior required qualitative analysis labs.
 Therefore, if you miss one of the qualitative analysis labs, at your next lab session, you will perform the missed qual lab, and do the qual labs in sequence.
-To make up the general unknown, the first practical, you will make that up on the next scheduled lab day, and you will not be able to perform lab 1.
+To make up the general unknown you will make that up on the scheduled lab day.

-If you miss one of the remaining 4 labs after Qualitative Analysis, contact Angie Boerger (aboerge@luc.edu) immediately.
+If you miss one of the remaining 4 labs after Qualitative Analysis, contact your primary lab coordinator immediately.

 Please request sample data for that lab.
 Sample data is data similar to what you may have obtained in lab and may help you study for Quizzes.
-(Sample data is not the Virtual Lab.)
 You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes.